KyleKing/recipes/docs/meals/falafel_pitas_with_cilantro_cashew_sauce.md

 ### For The Falafel

 - [ ] Can of chickpeas, mashed with potato masher
-    - [ ] Note that 1-2 tbsp of flour can be added if needed to help the falafel hold their shape
+    - [ ] Note that 1-2 Tbsp of flour can be added if needed to help the falafel hold their shape
 - [ ] 2 medium cloves garlic
 - [ ] 1/4 medium red onion, finely chopped (about 1/4 cup)
 - [ ] 1/2 small carrot, scrubbed well and finely chopped (about 1/4 cup)
-- [ ] 1 tbsp cilantro stems, finely chopped
+- [ ] 1 Tbsp cilantro stems, finely chopped
 - [ ] 1/3 cup loosely packed parsley leaves
 - [ ] 1.5 tsp ground cumin
 - [ ] 1 tsp kosher salt